saksham142/KEYWORDS/README.md

 - AI continues to evolve, with ongoing research focusing on achieving more sophisticated forms of intelligence, enhancing human-AI collaboration, and addressing ethical concerns.

 - In summary, AI aims to mimic human cognitive functions and has numerous applications that are transforming industries and everyday life.
-If you have any specific questions or want to explore a particular aspect further, let me know!
+If you have any specific questions or want to explore a particular aspect further, let me know

+**23.Machine Learning (ML)**

+Machine Learning (ML) is a subset of artificial intelligence that enables computers to learn from data and improve their performance over time without explicit programming.
+It involves algorithms that identify patterns in data and make predictions based on those patterns.

+ML is categorized into three main types:

+1. Supervised Learning: Models learn from labeled data to predict outcomes.
+2. Unsupervised Learning: Models find hidden patterns in unlabeled data.
+3.Reinforcement Learning: Models learn by interacting with an environment and receiving feedback.

+- ML is widely applied in areas like healthcare, finance, and marketing, driving innovations and automating complex tasks.

+**24.Compiler**

+A compiler is a specialized program that translates source code written in a high-level programming language (like C, Java, or Python) into machine code or intermediate code that a computer's processor can execute.

+This process involves several key stages:

+1. Lexical Analysis:
+The compiler reads the source code and breaks it down into tokens, which are the basic building blocks of the language (keywords, operators, identifiers).

+2. Syntax Analysis:
+The compiler checks the tokens against the grammatical rules of the language to ensure the code is structured correctly.
+This stage produces a syntax tree.

+3. Semantic Analysis:
+The compiler verifies that the program makes sense in terms of variable types, scope, and other logical structures.

+4. Optimization:
+The compiler improves the intermediate code to enhance performance and reduce resource usage, often making it faster or smaller.

+5. Code Generation:
+The compiler converts the optimized intermediate code into machine code that the computer’s CPU can execute.

+6. Code Optimization:
+Additional improvements may be made to the final machine code to enhance execution efficiency.

+**25.